stueyG1t/CMALT-Stuart/index.md

   </tbody>
 </table>

 ### Specialist Area 2: The Digital Backpack – Confidence-Based Skills Assessment

-#### Description
+#### Description Specialist Area 2

 This specialist area focuses on the development of the **Digital Backpack**, an inclusive digital capabilities initiative designed to empower students through confidence-based assessment.
 My role in leading the development of this tool has involved strategic design, institutional influence, and deep reflection on learner experience.

 While digital capability frameworks like those from Jisc and the UK Government are widely adopted, they often manifest as static matrices or competence checklists.
 These approaches can alienate learners who already feel underconfident.
 I sought to design an experience that would invite honest self-reflection and meet students where they are — especially those from widening participation, mature, or international backgrounds.
 The result was a tool built on growth mindset principles, supporting students in developing not only digital knowledge but also a belief in their ability to engage with digital systems confidently.
+Its confidence-first approach is informed by Bandura’s (1997) theory of self-efficacy, which highlights that belief in one’s ability to succeed strongly influences motivation and persistence.

 #### Development and Implementation

 I led the design and iterative development of the **Digital Capabilities Diagnostic Tool**, the first phase of the Digital Backpack.
 It maps learner confidence against both the **Jisc Digital Capabilities Framework** and the **Essential Digital Skills Framework**.
 Each multiple-choice question reflects increasing levels of confidence rather than correctness, using scenario-based responses aligned to key digital skill areas.
 This approach helps surface self-perception and readiness rather than only technical competence.

 The diagnostic tool is SCORM-compliant and hosted securely in Moodle.
 It avoids the need to store results externally by offering downloadable personalised PDFs with radar diagrams.
 These diagrams help learners visualise their strengths and development areas across digital domains.
-An example of this PDF output is included in [Appendix C](#appendix-c---digital-backpack-sample-pdf-output).
+An example of this PDF output is included in [Appendix C](#c-digital-backpack-sample-pdf-output).

 Accessibility and inclusivity were core priorities throughout the tool’s design.
 Questions were reviewed in consultation with academic colleagues to refine language and reduce potential for judgment.
 In one instance, feedback from a colleague around terminology in the accessibility section highlighted a crucial insight: a user’s inability to confidently interpret sector-standard language revealed a hidden skills gap.
 Such insights would not emerge in traditional checklists.
 This led us to adapt our phrasing and design approach to ensure we created space for understanding rather than assumed expertise.